GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/migrating_to_service_workers/index.md

 ```

 {% Aside %}
-In Manifest V3 the `chrome.browserAction` and `chrome.pageAction` APIs are consolidated
+In Manifest V3, the `chrome.browserAction` and `chrome.pageAction` APIs have been consolidated
-into a single chrome.action API.
+into a single `chrome.action` API.
 {% endAside %}

 ### Persisting state with storage APIs {: #state }